arfogg/bi_multi_variate_eva/README.md

 #### (9) Plot return period as a function of two variables

-To plot the return period as a function of x and y, with contours at 0.5, 1 an
+To plot the return period as a function of x and y, with standard contours.

 For example:
 ```python